powsybl/powsybl.github.io/pages/documentation/developer/tutorials/loadflow.md

 ## Summary
 We have learnt how to write Java code to run power flows.
-We've shown how to load a network file, how to create and use network variants, and how to set the load flow parameters.
+We have shown how to load a network file, how to create and use network variants, and how to set the load flow parameters.
 We've also seen how to output the results in the terminal.

 ## Going further
 The following links could also be useful: